Somerton Man: Abbott investigation

 After discovering that Robin Thomson had died in 2009, Abbott contacted Rachel, the daughter of Roma Egan and Robin Thomson, who had been adopted and grew up in New Zealand.
 Abbott and Rachel married in 2010 and they have three children.
-The family has a painting of the Somerton man hanging in their home, believing him to be family.
+The family has a painting of the Somerton man in their home, believing him to be family.
 However, Rachel Egan's DNA has been analysed and links were found to the grandparents of Prosper Thomson.

 In July 2013, Abbott released an artistic impression he commissioned of the Somerton man, believing this might finally lead to an identification.
 "All this time we've been publishing the autopsy photo, and it's hard to tell what something looks like from that", Abbott said.

 In December 2017, Abbott announced three "excellent" hairs "at the right development stage for extracting DNA" had been found on the plaster cast of the corpse, and had been submitted for analysis to the Australian Centre for Ancient DNA at the University of Adelaide.
 Processing the results could reportedly take up to a year.
 While much of the DNA is degraded, in February 2018, the University of Adelaide team obtained a high-definition analysis of the mitochondrial DNA from the hair sample from Somerton Man.
 They found that the Somerton Man belonged to haplogroup H4a1a1a, possessed by only 1% of Europeans.
 However, mitochondrial DNA is only inherited through the maternal line, and therefore cannot be used to investigate a hereditary link between Rachel Egan, Abbott's wife, and the Somerton Man.